metal3-io/metal3-docs/design/annotation-for-power-cycling-and-deleting-failed-nodes.md

 ## Assumptions

 MHC checks that each machine has a node, and if it doesn't after some timeout, it will mark the machine as unhealthy.
-There could be situations where this timeout expires few seconds after MRC powered on the machine, resulting in one or more redundant reboot(s).
+If this timeout expires soon after the MRC powered on the host, it could result in one or more redundant reboot(s).
-Current MHC implementation checks that `now() - Machine.LastUpdated < timeout`.
+However, the current MHC implementation checks that `now() - Machine.LastUpdated < timeout` and the MRC deletes the unhealthy node, which updates `Machine.LastUpdated`.

-MRC deletes the unhealthy node, which updates `Machine.LastUpdated`.
+We assume that this implementation won't change, that `timeout` is set long enough for a node to be both provisioned *and* rebooted, which implies that any `Node` hitting this timeout is truly malfunctioning.

-We assume that this implementation won't change.
+Further, we require that equivalent functionality will exist in parallel implementations.

 In addition, MRC has some operations to perform between node deletion (which triggers update of `Machine.LastUpdated`) to powering on the host, and these operations are also counted against that timeout.
-These operations are removing MAO's annotation and removing the reboot annotation.
+These operations are removing the unhealthy annotation from the Machine and removing the reboot annotation.
 We assume that this time is negligible, especially compared to a newly provisioned host, and in case of temporary failure to remove one of the annotations we will risk in additional reboot.